Skip to Content

 resulting from the heart's inability to pump blood through the body

 effectively.
-It can be caused by heart or kidney failure, poisoning, widespread
+It can be caused by such things as heart or kidney failure, poisoning, or near-drowning.

 Symptoms of pulmonary edema